 Another choice for winemakers is fining and filtering their wines.
 Some elect not to do either.
 Fining means adding a product (for example egg whites or clays) to help proteins coagulate and settle out, clarifying whites or making reds less astringent.
 Filtering can help stabilize a wine and it removes the cloudiness of the wine’s color, but with technology today, there’s not much difference other than appearance.
 Some think unfiltered wines help keep the true flavor and complexity though.

 While bottling, producers have a choice of different types of corks and screw-tops to seal a wine although there’s still limited research on how well screw-tops work in long term aging.
 The main issue is the type of aging: oxidative vs. reductive.
 Corks allow more oxidation than screw-tops which softens the wine over time and opens up more secondary and tertiary notes such as earthy and nutty flavors.
 However, too much oxidation is what makes a wine past its prime turning it into vinegar.
 Screw-caps tend to allow less oxygen which can slow oxidative aging keeping a wine fruitier and more primary but also lead to more reductive aging, which gives it more leather, mushroom and barnyard notes.
 However, screw-tops have at least one advantage over corks in that corks have a much higher probability of being ruined by cork-taint.
 There are also synthetic corks or ways to treat cork to prevent this.
-Screw-tops tend to be only used for cheaper near-term drinking wines though, except in Australia and New Zealand.
+Screw-tops have historically only been used for cheaper near-term drinking wines though, except in Australia and New Zealand, but that trend has changed some in other parts of the world.

 Speaking of the environment, bottle weight and shape can affect the amount of packaging and fossil fuels that are used to transport wine.
 Many wineries, for marketing and/or tradition (i.e. regional bottles) use certain shaped bottles, and sometimes the bigger and heavier the bottle, the bigger the impression.
 However, this costs more and is bad for the environment.
 Bottle shape is really just aesthetics.
 Bottle color, however, is important for light refraction since light can damage the wine.